fieldtrip/website/workshop/nigeria2025/frequency.md

 ## General introduction

-In this tutorial we will compute and compare power spectra for EEG data recorded during a [resting-state experiment](/workshop/madrid2019/eeg_sedation) in which a farmaceutical intervention was used.
+In this tutorial we will compute and compare power spectra for EEG data recorded during a [resting-state experiment](/workshop/madrid2019/eeg_sedation) in which a pharmaceutical intervention was used.
 Before starting with this tutorial, please read through the linked description of the dataset.

-The general procedure for frequency analysios on resting state data is to read the data, segment it into shorter trials or snippets, optimally using some overlap, and to compute the averaged powerspectra over all those segments.
+The general procedure for frequency analysis on resting state data is to read the data, segment it into shorter trials or snippets, optimally using some overlap, and to compute the averaged powerspectra over all those segments.
 We can use different length of the trials or snippets to influence the spectral resolution, and we can use different tapering methods to influence the spectral smoothing.

 ## Procedure